 Lawcadia is currently operating in Australia.
 Where do you hope to be in 5 years’ time?

-Whilst we are currently focusing on building a client base of Australian companies, many of these companies have legal matters in other jurisdictions, and this is why we also have law firms registered with Lawcadia who are able to provide advice across Hong Kong, China, Singapore, UK and USA.
+Whilst we are currently focusing on building a client base of Australian companies, many of these companies have legal matters in other jurisdictions, and this is why we also have law firms registered with Lawcadia who are able to provide advice across Hong Kong, China, Singapore, the UK and the USA.

 In 5 years’ time we hope to expand our focus to cater to the needs of companies in many of these jurisdictions, including having offices in these locations.